Reinoptland/picture-explorer-routing/plan.md

 - Picture Page

-  - Component
+  - X Component
+  - X Import component in App
-  - Make a Route for our page -> path etc ..
+  - X Make a Route for our page -> path etc ..
-  - Link to go the page
+  - X Link to go the page

 - Display some pictures
   - Fetch some data